k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/08_tdm_implement_delete_of_entities.md

 The **source LU tables** must extract data from the **source environment**, whereas the **target LU tables** must extract  data from the **target environment**.

 The Broadway [InitiateTDMLoad](10_tdm_generic_broadway_flows.md#initialization) flow sets the active environment as the source environment before syncing the LUI into Fabric.
-The active environment must change to the target environment before starting the population of the LU table tables.
-Therefore, the **setTargetEnv_Actor** is added to the populated flow of the main target LU table to replace the active environment to the task's target environment (set in the **TDM_TARGET_NEV_NAME** key).
+The active environment must be changed to the target environment before starting the population of the LU table tables.
+Therefore, the **setTargetEnv_Actor** is added to the populated flow of the main target LU table to replace the active environment with the task's target environment (set in the **TDM_TARGET_NEV_NAME** key).

-The **setTargetEnv_Actor** is **automatically added to the generated population flow of the main target LU table**.
-This Actor sets the active environment based on the **TDM_TARGET_ENV_NAME** key, which the **InitiateTDMLoad** flow assigns to the task's target environment.

 For example: